At a Glance

 A 2008 study published in Occupational Therapy in Mental Health used a 30lbs (approximately 13.6 kg) weight blanket to explore the effects of Deep Pressure Stimulation.
 It resulted in 63% of participants reporting lower anxiety and 78% reporting positive calming effects and lower physiological data such as blood pressure, pulse rate, and pulse oximetry.

-14 Benefits Of Weighted Blankets
+14 Benefits of Weighted Blankets

 Emotional

-1. Increases Serotonin To Improve Mood
+1. Increases Serotonin to Improve Mood

-2. Gives Calming Effects To Decrease Anxiety
+2. Gives Calming Effects to Decrease Anxiety

 According to SingHealth, about 10% of Singaporeans suffer from anxiety or depressive disorders, which may translate into sleep anxiety.
 Even though they are not a quick fix for these issues, weighted blankets help mitigate the effects of anxiety, such as shortness of breath and quickened heart rate.